 This is a follow up story for Plain Jane.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Evan and I started Plain Jane in April of 2018.
 We’re a CBD flower company based in Ashland Oregon.
 Many people are now familiar with hemp-derived CBD products due to the rapid explosion in CBD products.
 We manufacture and sell CBD hemp flower-based products including joints, cigarettes, flowers in jars, kief, moon rocks, and many more.

 Our products are federally legal and we sell to most of the states in the US.
 We have more than 6,000 customers a month and generate over $275,000 a month in revenue.
 We’ve bootstrapped the business using profits, growing sustainability and profitability.
 My business partner and CEO, Lindsey Holthaus and I are the only executives and we have 16 full-time employees.

 Tell us about what you’ve been up to!
 Has the business been growing?

 In our last update, we were doing less than $25K/month so the size of the business has really exploded.
 The competition, market size, laws and everything about the industry is changing very rapidly.
 We’ve been able to expand our business by continuing to vertically integrate to improve our products and customer experience.
 By ignoring what everyone else is doing (in particular, recruiting every celebrity ever known), we’ve built a business based on good economics and value for the customer.